-These records shall be maintained with Staff Development for at least 3 years from the date on which the training occurred.
+These records shall be maintained by Human Resources for at least 3 years from the date on which the training occurred.

 Employee training records are provided upon request to the employee or the employee's authorized representative.
 Such requests should be addressed to the Executive Director of Human Resources.